wicked-rainman/wicked-rainman.github.io/_posts/2020-06-29-Black-and-white-days.md

 Roll the clock forward to today.
 My son has given me a Heltec single board computer.
 It’s got a built in screen, runs at 240Mhz, has 4MB of flash memory and 320KB of RAM (Ebay sell them for  just under 8 quid).

-I can’t be bothered to try and work out just how many times faster this little board is,  but it’s easily going to kick the 360 into touch.
+I can’t be bothered to try and work out just how many times faster this little board is,  but it’s easily going to kick the IBM 360 into touch.
-Maybe it’s an unfair comparison - but if it was a Raspberry Pi 4…...
+Maybe it’s an unfair comparison but on the other hand, if I were to look at a Raspberry Pi 4…...